 Economic Development Board Industrial Postgraduate Programme (EDB IPP)

-The EDB IPP is an initiative by the Singapore Economic Development Board to establish a pool of PhD research manpower in Singapore with critical R&D skill sets for roles in industry through graduate training in a corporate R&D environment and local universities.
+The IPP is an initiative by the Singapore Economic Development Board (EDB) to establish a pool of doctorate/graduate research manpower in Singapore with industry-relevant skill-sets through training in a corporate R&D environment and local universities.

 Candidates under IPP